 But what does this mean?
 How does salt work?
 And is salt really the best option for keeping your water clean and clear?

 The Big Salt Myth…

-In my nearly 20 years in this industry I have yet to see any product in such high demand yet so wildly mis-understood.
+In my nearly 20 years in this industry, I have yet to see any product in such high demand yet so wildly misunderstood.

-With that said I want to get the biggest misconception about salt water hot tubs out of the way as quickly as possible….when you ask for a salt water pool or spa you ARE asking for a chlorine pool or spa.
+With that said I want to get the biggest misconception about salt water hot tubs out of the way as quickly as possible….when you ask for a salt water pool or spa, you ARE asking for a chlorine pool or spa.

 Now if you have read this far this article is really starting to sound like a hit piece on salt water systems, so I should state I actually think salt chlorine generators do a pretty good job of sanitizing water.
-The key thing to understand is that it is no different than having a slow drip feed of bleach being pumped into your hot tub.
+The key thing to understand is that it is no different than having a slow drip-feed of bleach being pumped into your hot tub.

 And just so you know I am not biased, I have sold salt water chlorine generators to hundreds of customers in Massachusetts and New Hampshire.

-The problem is the marketing for salt water pools and hot tubs has been very misleading over the years, so I always give my customers this same pitch about salt systems and let them choose what is right for them.
+The problem is the marketing for salt water pools and hot tubs have been very misleading over the years, so I always give my customers this same pitch about salt systems and let them choose what is right for them.
 For some people, salt is not the right solution for sanitizing their hot tub water.

-In fact if you are looking for a low chlorine hot tub, salt is NOT the right option.
+In fact, if you are looking for a low chlorine hot tub, salt is NOT the right option.
 There are other systems out there that have been around for a lot longer than salt generators that actually use LESS chlorine than salt water models.

 Systems like ozone generators, UV light, and mineral systems which have been around for decades offer clean water solutions that are very low chlorine and low maintenance.